 - Take your personal safety seriously.
 Many women believe that bad things only happen to other people.
 This could not be further from the truth.
 Ask the vast majority of women who have been victimized by strangers and they will say that they never thought it would happen to them.

 - Follow your gut instincts.
 If you see a male approach who makes you feel uncomfortable, especially late at night, move as far away from that person as you can…i.e. cross the street and quickly walk (run if necessary) to an area that is less isolated.
 Don’t worry about offending that person because your safety is more important than hurting his feelings.
-If you are walking to your car which is located in a remote location, do not walk to your car unless you have a means to effectively defend yourself (i.e. a gun) in the event the male follows you.
-If he does follow you, maintain a safe distance away from him and put a barrier (i.e. parked cars) between you and your would be perpetrator.
+If you are walking to your car which is located in a remote location, ask a security guard (if there is one), a friend or colleague if they can accompany you to your car.
+Do not walk to your car alone unless you have a means to effectively defend yourself (i.e. a gun, pepper spray) in the event the male follows you.
+If you must walk to you car alone, and a man is following you, maintain a safe distance away from him and put a barrier (i.e. parked cars) between you and your would be perpetrator.

 - No property is worth your life.
 If you are robbed or mugged, do not resist and let the criminal have your purse, phone, etc. Those items can all be replaced and are not worth dying over.
 For example, if you work in retail, at say a convenience store, robberies seem inevitable.
 DO NOT fight over someone shoplifting or stealing, it is not worth losing your life over.